Theobaldo di Gatti

 Theobaldo di Gatti (c.1650-1727) was a composer and musician, born in Florence.
-He moved from Italy to France after hearing the music of Jean-Baptiste Lully.
+He moved from the Grand Duchy of Tuscany to France after hearing the music of Jean-Baptiste Lully.
 King Louis XIV made him a naturalised French subject in 1675.
 In France he was simply known by the name Théobalde.

 He earned his living playing the bass viol, both as a teacher and as a member of the orchestra of the Académie Royale de Musique (the Paris Opera).
 He composed songs, duets and two works for the stage.